-File nMaxFileSize

-Configuration fields:

-Description: Max filesize of a log file, once this size is reached a new logfile is created.
+File Configuration fields: nMaxFileSize Description: Max filesize of a log file, once this size is reached a new logfile is created.

 Clear logfile instead of deleting (File will be reused)

 File Configuration fields: nReUseFile Description: This option causes the File Action to truncate the logfile instead of deleting and recreating it.